bvalev/telerik-github-actions-2021/README.md

 A repository created for practicing Github Actions
 Feel free to fork this repository and work in the forked version.

-Credits to Tom Reid for the Python Code.
+Credits to Tom Reid for the Python Code

+Test change.